Nydia Ledesma's Action Planning Template

 -Tardies -Absences

--Record Spreadsheet Data on 6 week periods rather than the first 3 weeks to see if a pattern has arisen
+-Record Spreadsheet Data on 6 week periods rather than the

 -Gather 2nd Six Week Data: